soulflyer/scramblies-api/README.md

 ## Running

 Scramblies-api relies on the scramblies project.
 Currently this is linked as a checkout, so switch to scramblies and do a lein install.
+The link expects to find the scramblies project in the same directory as the scramblies-api project.
+Adjust the symbolic link in scramblies-api/checkout if this is not the case.

 Then start the web server in scramblies-api by doing:

     lein run

-Then open a browser and point it to localhost:3000/swagger-ui to test or inspect how to call the API from the UI program.
+Open a browser and point it to localhost:3000/swagger-ui to test or inspect how to call the API from the UI program.

 ## License